maximedaraize/create-scss-website/docs/integration/index.md

 ---
 # Integration

-There is a lot of different way to compile your **scss** into your project.
-Here's a little step-bystep guide using some of the most popular way to do it.
+There is a lot of different ways to compile your **scss** into your project.
+Here's a little step-by-step guide using some of the most popular ways to do it.

 ## Dart Sass

+Dart Sass is the primary implementation of Sass, which means it gets new features before any other implementation.
+It's fast, easy to install, and it compiles to pure JavaScript which makes it easy to integrate into modern web development workflows <sup>[1](https://sass-lang.com/dart-sass)</sup>

 - Install the template of your choice using: `cs-cli`
 - Add an package.json file in your app with `npm init -y`